nkadel/subversion-1.8.x-srpm/README.md

 The bash-completion utility was installed rather oddly: that has been cleaned up.

+RHEL 4 is no longer supported.
+The tool chain and the necessary build components, such as Python 2.4, sqlite, swig, , have gotten unreasonable to maintain and build locally.

-The following components are not compatible with older RHEL releases, such as RHEL 5 or RHEL 4.
+The following components are not compatible with older RHEL releases, such as RHEL 5 or RHEl 4.

         psvn - No longer compatible with older Emacs or Xemacs.
 		Not included in subversion package for old OS.